 If you’re thinking of visiting Arizona, but tend to shy away from large cities, consider Flagstaff — where history, entertainment and natural wonder converge.

-If you want explore even more, plan a day trip to one of the many national monuments in the region, where ancient dwellings meet the secluded calm of the desert.
-The Grand Canyon, volcanic fields and snowy mountain sides are all a short drive away from town, making Flagstaff the perfect home base.
+If you want explore even more, plan a day trip to one of the many national monuments in the region, where ancient dwellings of the Native Americans meet the secluded calm of the desert.
+The Grand Canyon, volcanic fields and snowy mountain sides are all a short drive away from town, making Flagstaff the perfect home base for outdoor adventures.

-Here are 15 things to do in Flagstaff that we know you’ll love.
+Here are 15+ awesome things to do in Flagstaff that we know you’ll love.

 COCONINO NATIONAL FOREST

 A natural treasure known for its red rock formations and wooded landscape, Coconino National Forest is just outside of Flagstaff, making it a great destination for a single hike or an entire camping trip.
-Along with swimming areas, geological wonders and ponderosa pine groves, the forest is home to a number of archeological and heritage sites.
+Along with swimming areas, geological wonders and ponderosa pine groves, the forest is home to a number of heritage and archaeological sites.

 Whether you choose a guided petroglyph tour, a trail around the cliff dwellings or a hike right off of the Oak Creek Canyon Scenic Drive, a day in Coconino National Forest introduces you to Arizona’s most varied landscapes firsthand.